 Andrew Hochhauser KC was appointed as the Chairman of the Samuel Courtauld Trust in December 2019.
 He is a barrister at Essex Court Chambers, a Harmsworth scholar and Bencher of Middle Temple, a Fellow of the Chartered Institute of Arbitrators and a Deputy High Court Judge.
 In 2011, he obtained an MA from The Courtauld Institute of Art, where he specialised in British Modernism.
 He is a Trustee of the V&A Foundation, the National AIDS Trust, Ballet Black and a Governor of the University of the Arts London.

-Diego Arteche was elected President of The Courtauld’s Student Union before graduating in the summer of 2022.
-Diego came to The Courtauld in 2019 as an undergraduate, and during his BA he specialised in how themes of gender, sexuality and the body intersect in post-Internet born-digital art and technology.
-Diego also engaged in studio-assistant work for trans and LGBTQIA+ artists, as well as in digital and intermedia performative actions.
-He graduated with honours in History of Art in July 2022.
+Olivia Cheney was elected President of The Courtauld’s Student Union before graduating in the summer of 2023.
+Olivia came to The Courtauld in 2020 as an undergraduate, and during her BA she specialised in themes of gender, sexuality, desire, and gaze, and their intersections within presentations of self in costume of the 19th century Iranian harem.
+Olivia was also involved in events work for short courses, lectures series, and conferences, as well as engaging with the Students’ Union and running her own arts-based society throughout her degree.
+She graduated with honours in History of Art in July 2023.

 Three persons elected by and from the Academic Staff in accordance with regulations made by the Governing Board: